Patton Village, Texas: Government and infrastructure

 As an incorporated city with a population of less than 5000, Patton Village is designated as a general law city under the Constitution of Texas.
 It is governed at the local level by an elected mayor and five council members.
-As of June 2022, the mayor is Scott Anderson.
-Council member Michelle Earhart also serves as Mayor Pro Tem.
-The other council members are Gary Longmire, Garry Hershman, Billy Crittenden, and Clyde Reeves.

 In the Texas Senate, Patton Village is part of District 4, represented by Republican Brandon Creighton.
-In the Texas House of Representatives, Patton Village is part of District 16 represented by Republican Will Metcalf.
+In the Texas House of Representatives, Patton Village is almost entirely within District 18, represented by Republican Janis Holt.
+A small section of the city is in District 3, represented by Republican Cecil Bell Jr.

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
-In the United States House of Representatives, Patton Village is part of District 8, represented by Republican Kevin Brady.
+In the United States House of Representatives, Patton Village is part of District 2, represented by Republican Dan Crenshaw.

 Interstate 69/U.S. 59 passes through the far western portion of Patton Village.
 It connects Patton Village to Houston along its southwest route.

 There is no post office within the city limits of Patton Village.
 The nearest post office is located in Splendora.